aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md

 - new features
 - breaking changes

+`PluginRepo` contracts themselves, each associated with a different plugin, are registered in the aragonOSx [`PluginRepoRegistry`](./01-plugin-repo-creation.md/#the-pluginreporegistry-contract) and carry their own [ENS name](../../03-ens-names.md) that the creator chooses.
+The [`PluginRepoRegistry` contract](./01-plugin-repo-creation.md/#the-pluginreporegistry-contract) is described in the upcoming subsection.

 <div class="center-column">

 ![Schematic depiction of the versioning taking place in the PluginRepoRegistry.](./plugin-repo-overview.drawio.svg)

 <p class="caption">
-  Schema showing the `PluginRepoRegistry` maintaining a list the addresses of ENS named `PluginRepo` contracts shown on the left.
+  A schematic representation of the `PluginRepoRegistry` maintaining a list of ENS named `PluginRepo` contracts shown on the left.
 Each `PluginRepo` contract maintains a list of semantic versions of the `PluginSetup` contract (internally referencing the `Plugin` logic) and the associated UI building blocks as a URI, examplarily shown on the right.
 </p>

 </div>

-`PluginRepo` contracts themselves, each associated with a different plugin, are registered in the aragonOSx [`PluginRepoRegistry`](./01-plugin-repo-creation.md/#the-pluginreporegistry-contract) and carry their own [ENS name](../../03-ens-names.md) that the creator chooses.
-The [`PluginRepoRegistry` contract](./01-plugin-repo-creation.md/#the-pluginreporegistry-contract) is described in the upcoming subsection.

 ### The `PuginRepo` Contract